-Yummy tortellini party snacks are destined to be the star attraction on your appetizer table!
-Served with either homemade or jarred marinara sauce, you’re guests will be delighted to feast on these scrumptious holiday appetizers.
-This is one of the tastiest finger food ideas around!
+Scrumptious tortellini party snacks are the star attraction of any appetizer table!
+Served with jarred marinara sauce, your guests will be delighted to feast on these cute baked tortellini bites.
+They’re a real crowd pleaser!

 - 1 + 1/4 cup all-purpose flour